 - Stuff the toe box with socks or newspaper and wave a hairdryer over it

-- Push a golf ball into the spot that I want stretched
+- Push a golf ball or small rubber ball into the spot that I want stretched

 - Use a wooden shoe stretcher